CrossR/vim-fhicl/README.md

  * Add basic syntax highlighting to `.fcl` files.
  * Helper for moving around included `fcl` files.
      * Defaults to `Enter` to follow an include, and `Backspace` to return to the previous file.
+     * Multiple results are sent to the Location List.

 TODO:
- * If multiple results are found, fill the QuickFix window.
  * Does the `srcs` folder need adding to the list of search paths
  * Look into properties to set for the opened buffer.
     * That is, set it to read only etc.